manfredspitze/student-inheritance-starter/exit-ticket.md

 2. How does the `__init__()` method in the AI class use the `super()` function?

-3. What is the purpose of the `think()` and `communicate()` methods in both the Human and AI classes?

-4. How does the output of the `think()` and `communicate()` methods differ between the Human and AI instances?
+3. How does the output of the `think()` and `communicate()` methods differ between the Human and AI instances?

-5. What is the purpose of the `learn()` method in the AI class?

-6. Which attributes will the AI class get/grab from the Human class?
+4. Which attributes will the AI class get/grab from the Human class?

-7. Which attribute belongs specifically to the AI class?
+5. Which attribute belongs specifically to the AI class?

-8. How many attributes **total** will an instance of the AI class have?
+6. How many attributes **total** will an instance of the AI class have?

 ---